flarebyte/baldrick-rebec/README.md

 See DATABASES.md for full workflow, credentials guidance, and a setup checklist.

+For ops-focused learning prompts and study entry points, see LEARNING.md.

 ## OpenSearch Lifecycle

 - The CLI supports both ILM (Elasticsearch-style) and ISM (OpenSearch plugin):